-The same process for identifying Priority 2 determinands is followed when a PHRMP is first prepared for a supply.
-The PHRMP submitted to a DWA for approval must include the Priority 2 determinands that have been officially assigned to the supply as the result of the identification sampling programme.
+The same process for identifying determinands is followed when a water safety plan is first prepared for a supply.
+The water safety plan submitted to a DWA for approval must include the Priority 2 determinands that have been officially assigned to the supply and Priority 3 determinands identified for monitoring.